AWikia/Level/README.md

   - Component Glyphs (See [here](#component-glyphs-f0000---f0fff) for character support)
   - Supplementary Letter Styles Glyphs (See [here](#supplementary-letter-style-glyphs-f1000---f1fff) for character support)
   - Emoji Skin Tones Glyphs (See [here](#emoji-skin-tones-f2000---f6fff) for character support)
-- 472 different COLR glyphs (Of which 299 are Unicode, 27 are ZWJ, 77 are Component, 12 are SLS and 60 are Skin Tone Emoji) , which consist of:
+- 482 different COLR glyphs (Of which 307 are Unicode, 27 are ZWJ, 79 are Component, 12 are SLS and 60 are Skin Tone Emoji) , which consist of:
   - Basic Latin (Supports the following):
     - Asterisk
     - Number Sign
     - Digits
-  - Latin 1 (Supports the following):
-    - Copyright and Registered Symbols
+  - Latin 1 (Supports the Copyright and Registered Symbols)
   - General Punctuation (Supports the following):
     - Double Question Mark
     - Exclamation Question Mark